Convoy PQ 8: 17 January

-In the continuous darkness of the polar night, German reconnaissance aircraft and U-boats failed to find PQ 8.
-On 17 January, the convoy was heading south at 8 kn with Harrier ahead, Triinidad off the starboard bow of Harmatris at the head of the third column (31) and the destroyers 1 nmi distant on each flank, Speedwell following on behind.
-A junction with the Murmansk-based minesweepers was made difficult by fog; HMS Britomart and Salamander were stuck in the Kola Inlet but Sharpshooter sailed, followed a while later by Hazard.
+In the continuous darkness of the polar night, German reconnaissance aircraft and U-boats failed to find Convoy PQ 8.
+On 17 January, the convoy was heading south at 8 kn with Harrier ahead, Triinidad off the starboard bow of Harmatris at the head of the third column (position 31) and the destroyers 1 nmi distant on each flank, Speedwell following on behind.
+Rendezvous with the Murmansk-based minesweepers was made difficult by fog; HMS Britomart and Salamander were stuck in the Kola Inlet but Sharpshooter sailed, followed a while later by Hazard.